Filipe Castro, Clara Brito, Rui Falcão de Campos and Miguel Soares Lopes

 The early 16th century view by António da Holanda shows a busy river harbor with small, road boats, and middle sized watercraft with lateral rudders and lateen sails.
 Some of the crew members are maneuvering the boats near the shore with punts.

-Empty spaces on the water front were needed for shipbuilding, loading and unloading, and keeping of equipment and tools for fishing and boat keeping.
-The beaches showed in António de Holanda’s view are still empty today, but to our knowledge there have never been archaeological surveys in the area.
+Empty spaces on the water front were needed for shipbuilding, loading and unloading, equipment storing and repairing, and perhaps also shacks for fishing and repairing tools.
+The beaches showed in António de Holanda’s view are still partly empty today, but to our knowledge there have never been archaeological surveys in the area.

 This legend had already inspired the construction of the church of Santa Iria, around the 12th or 13th centuries, already mentioned above.